salman-mukhtar/deploye-dotnet-core-mvc-app-to-google-cloud-using-traefic-and-letsencypt/README.md

 ```
 kubectl config get-contexts
 ```

-You will see something like follwoing.
+The name of the context is made of Project ID-Zone-Cluster Name You will see something like follwoing.

 | ![images/cluster-context.png](images/cluster-context.png) |
 | -------------------------------------